Inflammatory Bowel Disease (IBD): Q & A

 There is no single treatment that is universally effective in all children and adolescents with IBD.
 Treatment would be individualized and modified depending on the severity of your son's symptoms and the area of the small or large intestine affected.

 In IBD surgery, severely diseased sections of either the small or the large intestine are removed.
 Surgery is recommended for patients with severe ulcerative colitis that is unresponsive to medical therapy.
-Surgery is curative in ulcerative colitis.

 Surgery is recommended for children or adolescents with Crohn's disease who fail to grow despite treatment, and when: